-The decisions boost Microsoft's efforts in the digital entertainment arena and also advance the HD-DVD technology developed by Toshiba and NEC.
-HD-DVD, also known as high-definition and high-density DVD, uses blue laser light to cram more information on to discs than today's red-laser DVDs.
+The decisions boost Microsoft’s efforts in the digital entertainment arena and also advance the HD-DVD technology developed by Toshiba and NEC.
+HD-DVDs use blue laser light to cram more information onto discs than red-laser DVDs.
 The technology is vying against the rival Blu-ray format backed by Sony and others, as well as a Chinese format called EVD.

 Approval of version 1.0 of the HD-DVD physical specifications gives manufacturers a green light to begin producing devices, said Wolfgang Schlichting, an analyst with researcher IDC.
-But he said it's not clear the HD-DVD format has an edge over the Blu-ray camp in the skirmish over formatting high-definition programming.
-In a contest that echoes the VHS-Betamax war over videotape standards, Schlichting said a key will be wooing content providers, especially movie studios.
-"You can't win the battle without content," he said.
+But he said it's not clear if the HD-DVD format has an edge over the Blu-ray camp in the skirmish over formatting high-definition programming.
+In a contest that echoes the VHS-Betamax war over videotape standards, Schlichting said a key would be wooing content providers, especially movie studios.

 The DVD Forum could give Microsoft credibility in pursuit of content as it shops its codec - compression-decompression algorithm - to partners outside the PC business, CNET reported.

 In September 2003, Microsoft submitted VC-9 as a standards candidate to the Society of Motion Picture and Television Engineers - a first for the company and a marked departure from its longtime commitment to keeping its technology proprietary.